Center for STEAM Education

-Administratively housed in the College of Education, the Center for STEM Education is a university-wide vehicle for integrating work in the sciences, engineering, mathematics, and technology (STEM fields) with K-12 classrooms.
+Administratively housed in the College of Education, the Center for STEAM Education is a university-wide vehicle for integrating work in the sciences, engineering, art, mathematics, and technology (STEAM fields) with K-12 classrooms.

-The center's mission is to improve the quality of STEM teaching and learning throughout Kansas.
+The center's mission is to improve the quality of STEAM teaching and learning throughout Kansas.

-Current work explores linking STEM education across the three campuses (Manhattan, Salina, and Olathe) with employment and industry needs.
+Current work explores linking STEAM education across the three campuses (Manhattan, Salina, and Olathe) with employment and industry needs.

 The center facilitates collaborations on research, curriculum development, program development, and professional development related to the Next Generation Science Standards, engaging school administrators, teachers, researchers, STEM faculty, and non-formal educators.